About

 The Basic Needs Center has been established to serve as an access point to connect students with on-campus and community resources for food, housing, mental and physical health, and transportation.
 The food pantry, the Eagle’s Essentials Marketplace, is open to all students of WCC.
 Assistance with housing, transportation, and medical and mental needs is also available to students who demonstrate a need.
 If you need assistance, please click on the link on the right to complete the request form.

-Eagle’s Essential Marketplace (WCC) & Eagles’ Basic Needs Center (LCC)
+Eagle’s Essential Marketplace (WCC), Eagles’ Basic Needs Center (LCC) & the Snack Pantry (CCC)

 The marketplace supports the well-being and academic success of WCC and LCC students by providing nutritious, cultural, and dietary-responsive food items, school supplies, self-care items, and home products to meet the basic needs of our students.